 - ArtFinder – Art Finder is a site that showcases original art, prints, and photography.
 They have a large community of over 500,000 art collectors and growing.
 Build a store for free with performance stats and insights free to help make better marketing decisions.
 Artists pay 30% on artwork sales.
 This is a juried site.

 - Artist.com – Artist.com is an online art gallery and Print on Demand platform for artists.
-Artist.com makes 25% commission on original art sales.
-Artists have the option to sell prints of their work using Artist.com’s print on demand services and determine the markup on the products.
+Artist.com makes a 25% commission on original art sales.
+Artists have the option to sell prints of their work using Artist.com’s print-on-demand services and determine the markup on the products.

 - Etsy – Etsy was a site created for artists to sell their original art to people around the world.
 Etsy has a large community that supports and helps an artist to learn how to sell their art.
 Transaction and listing fees apply.